-There are two visits per day to the islands, one in the morning and another in the afternoon.
-Our naturalist guides will take you directly to the most fantastic and emblematic locations on each island and introduce you to the mysterious and wonderful secrets of its flora, fauna and geology, walking, hiking, snorkeling or kayaking.
+There are two visits per day, one in the morning and in the afternoon.
+Our naturalist guides will take you directly to the most fantastic and emblematic locations on each island and introduce you to the mysterious and wonderful secrets of its geology, flora & fauna.

-Depending on the itinerary, you will also alternate these activities with swimming on colorful sand beaches, watching sea lions on a rocky shore, taking a tour of the Darwin Research Station, and souvenir shopping.
-To get to our various sites, we have two types of landing:
+Depending on the itinerary, you will alternate these activities with: swimming on colorful sand beaches, watching sea lions on rocky shores, taking a tour of the Darwin Research Station and souvenir shopping.
+To get to our sites we have two types of landing:

-Wet Landings: The dinghy edges toward the beach, where you step into knee-deep water assisted by crew members and guides.
-We recommend: swimming suit or shorts, walking shoes or sandals, towel (provided by the crew while disembarking)
+Wet Landings: The dinghy edges toward the beach, where you step into knee-deep water, assisted by crew members and guides.
+We recommend: swimming suit or shorts and walking shoes or sandals (towels are provided by the crew while disembarking)

-The best way to experience the Galapagos Islands is by cruising on board m/v Galapagos Legend, m/y Coral I & Coral II.
-Deluxe cruise-ships to explore the Galapagos Islands with daily small group excursions, multilingual speaking naturalists, specialized lectures and conferences, exquisite gastronomy all inclusive, snorkeling and kayaking activities.
-A fleet in a class of its own with matchless spacious outdoor decks for lounging, sea-gazing, BBQ terrace, chill out area, Jacuzzi or even a pool.
+The best way to experience the Galapagos Islands is by cruising on board M/V Galapagos Legend and the M/Y Coral I & Coral II.
+Explore the Galapagos Islands with small groups’ excursions, multilingual speaking naturalists, specialized lectures and conferences.
+Taste exquisite gastronomy and all inclusive snorkeling and kayaking activities.

-Our vessel also exhibits spacious interior social areas; auditorium, interpretation center, library, comfortable lounges and dinning rooms, Kids' Corner.
-Special services such as; satellite internet, long distance calls, 24h doctor, sauna & steam room, special menus for kids or vegetairans are available to fulfill guests´ needs.
+Our vessels also exhibits spacious interior social areas: auditorium, interpretation center, library, comfortable lounges, dining rooms and Kids’ Corner.
+Special services: satellite internet, long distance calls, 24 hour doctor, sauna & steam room.
+In addition, special menus for kids or vegetarians are available.

-Cabins; The extra room offers unique facilities such as: outside double and triple cabins and suites with large spaces or balconies, interconnected doors, and lower adjoiningberths fully-equipped with ocean view for your confort, with A/C, electricity of 110v and 220v, safe-deposit box, international phone calls service, TV with an internal circuit and a menu that will let you choose from different movies in various languages, music, documentaries, itineraries, conferences or check the balance of your bill.
+Cabins: The extra room offers unique facilities such as: double and triple cabins and suites with large spaces or balconies, interconnected doors and lower adjoining berths fully-equipped with ocean view, A/C electricity of 110v and 220v, safe-deposit box and international phone call service.
+Finally, a TV with an internal circuit, a menu that will let you choose from: different movies and documentaries in various languages, music, itineraries, conferences or and the check balance of your bill.

-*Services and fascilities are different based on your cruise ship.
+*Services and facilities are different based on your cruise ship.